What can you eat on the GAPS Intro Diet?

 • chamomile tea

-• chicken, boiled or simmered in broth or water where to buy good quality, ready-made broth
+• chicken, boiled or simmered in broth or water

-• coconut oil (may cause more die-off symptoms, introduce gradually) where to buy coconut oil
+• coconut oil (may cause more die-off symptoms, introduce gradually)

 • collard greens, cooked